 Oliver Space: Best for Style

-Founded by former Uber executive Chan Park, Oliver Space only serves Los Angeles and the San Francisco Bay Area—but the company has an eye on expansion.
+Founded by former Uber executive Chan Park, Oliver Space serves Los Angeles and the San Francisco Bay Area, Dallas-Fort Worth, Austin, San Diego, and Seattle.
 To build out a room on Oliver, you can start from scratch by choosing a layout (home office, living room, dining room, or bedroom) and selecting each piece of furniture or decor individually.
 Or, make it easy and browse pre-styled room templates with clever nicknames and envy-inducing photography.

-For about $160 per month, the “Cocktails & Charcuterie” living room package offers a blue velvet sofa with a matching rug and understated accents, like a gold floor lamp.
-For around $75 per month, opt for the “Weekend Snooze,” a mid-century modern bedroom set with a bed, box spring, side table, chair, and rug.
+For about $230 per month, the “Cocktails & Charcuterie” living room package offers a blue velvet sofa with a coordinating rug and understated accents, like a gold floor lamp.
+For around $120 per month, opt for the “Weekend Snooze,” a mid-century modern bedroom set with a bed, nightstand, chair, and rug.
 The longer your lease term, the better the savings—and the greater the perks, too.
-“Short Term” leases run a three-month minimum and charge around $99 for furniture updates during the lease.
+“Short Term” leases run a three-month minimum and charge around $100 for furniture updates during the lease.

 “Long-Term” plans, which have a nine-month minimum, include the added option of one free furniture update, and users who pay for one full year upfront to get the same benefits plus a 10% discount on the full plan.
 All plans include free assembly and delivery, and however you package your rental, if you like an item and want to keep it at the end of your lease, every payment you make can go toward ownership.